jserv/amacc/docs/Squint.md

 that can act as a second accumulator for math operations.
 A stack is used for temporary memory, and stacks are a great tool for simplifying operations on grammars.
-Because of this stack based compilers are often the compiler used in Compiler classes, allowing the students to create a working compiler in a semester.
-Finally, the great thing about this VM is that it's simple to to transform to other VMs.
+Because of this, stack based compilers are often the compiler used in Compiler classes, allowing the students to create a working compiler in a semester.
+Finally, the great thing about a stack VM is that it's simple to to transform to other VMs.

 ## What is peephole optimization?

-Ideally, code simplifying transformations would be done at a high level in the compiler, ideally at the IR level or higher.
-High level transformations typically apply across a wide variety of architectures, e.g common subexpression elimination.
+Ideally, code simplifying transformations would be done at the IR level or higher in a compiler.
+High level transformations typically apply across a wide range of architectures, common subexpression elimination being an example of such a transformation.
 On the other hand, specific architectures often have features that are hard to express at a high enough level to be used across many architectures.
-Because of this, a common compiler strategy if to generate "general purpose code" that uses common featuresa found in all architectures, and then relies on a "peephole optimization" pass at the last second for architecture specific tuning.
+Because of this, a common compiler strategy is to generate "general purpose code" that uses common features found in all architectures, and then rely on a "peephole optimization" pass for architecture specific tuning as a final step.

 Peephole optimizers usually operate of a small window of assembly language instructions, maybe one to five.
 A small window can be passed